akikrahman/angular-paraglider/README.md

 # `angular-paraglider`

-This project is an AngularJS application that shows pictures of my paragliding experience
+This project is an AngularJS application that shows pictures of my paragliding experience.

+This project was initially cloned from the Angular Seed project (https://github.com/angular/angular-seed)

 ## Getting Started